openresty/echo-nginx-module/README.markdown

 Because a single nginx server (by default, `localhost:1984`) is used across all the test scripts (`.t` files), it's meaningless to run the test suite in parallel by specifying `-jN` when invoking the `prove` utility.

-Some parts of the test suite requires standard modules `proxy`, `rewrite` and `SSI` to be enabled as well when building Nginx.
+Some parts of the test suite requires standard modules [proxy](http://wiki.nginx.org/NginxHttpProxyModule), [rewrite](http://wiki.nginx.org/NginxHttpRewriteModule) and [SSI](http://wiki.nginx.org/NginxHttpSsiModule) to be enabled as well when building Nginx.

 TODO
 ====